Description

 Kerberos operates through a set of centralized Key Distribution Centers, or KDCs.
 The KDC consists of three logical components:

-Instead of sending plain-text passwords over the network in the clear, Kerberos uses encrypted tickets to prove the identity users or servers.
+Instead of sending plain-text passwords over the network in the clear, Kerberos uses encrypted tickets to prove the identity of users or servers.

 These tickets are generated by the centralized Key Distribution Centers on behalf of users who wish to authenticate to the network.